-Background: The story chosen for this lesson plan is Lowanu the wise woman.
-This story is about a village wise woman who was very young for that title.
-One day children of the village saw that the sky was falling.
-This was happening close to their spring festival and if the sky continued to fall the town would be disgraced.
-The children sought help from Lowanu and she sent them back to collect the missing pieces of the sky.
+Background: The story chosen for this Lesson plan was Lowanu the wise woman.
+This story is a Village wise woman who was young for that title.
+One day children of the village saw that the sky was falling, this was happening close to their spring festival and if the sky continued to fall the town would be disgraced.
+The children seeked help from Lowanu and she sent the back into the village to collect the missing piece of the sky.
 The children were unsuccessful and went back home discouraged.
 The next day at the spring festival they saw Lowanu had replaced the missing pieces of the sky with bright lights (symbolizing stars).
-The sight was beautiful, and everybody cheered.
+The sight was beautiful and everybody cheered

-Materials: White computer paper (enough for each student to have 3 pieces), pencils, colored pencils, crayons, markers, stapler
+- White computer paper.
+Enough for each student to have 3 pieces.

 - Bring out your copy of the story and read to the class, showing the illustrations in between each page turn.

-- Ask the class what was important in this story, what they can learn from it, and what their favorite part was.
+- Ask class what was important in this story, what they can learn from it and what their favorite part was.

-- Have the students either recreate this story or create a similar one based off the values and structure of this story.
+- Have the students either recreate this story or create a similar one based of the values and structure of this story

-- Check in with the students as they work to see how they are progressing.
-Some students will take the initiative and won’t need much help.
+- Constantly check in with students to see how they are progressing.
+Some students will take the initiative and not need much help.
 Other students may need you to help them move their story along.
-This doesn’t mean you should give them a story to draw but instead go up to them and ask questions like “Who is our main character?”
-“What is happening to them in this story?”
-“Okay, what happens after that?
-And after that?” and “How does this story end?”
-Some students may need you to write their ideas down on the paper, but they can focus on illustrating their story and telling you exactly what to write.
+This doesn’t mean you should give them a story to draw but instead go up to them and Ask questions like “Who is our main character?”
+“What is happening to them in this story?” okay what happens after that?” “and what happens after that?”
+“How does this story end?”
+Some students may need you to write their ideas down on the paper, but have them illustrate their story.

-- If there is extra time have any willing students volunteer and share their story.
+- If there is extra time have allow any students to volunteer and share their story.